 BOLD Hotel München Zentrum – This modern hotel is only a 5-minutes walk to the Oktoberfest and 50 m from the Underground station, from where you can quickly reach Marienplatz.
 BOLD Hotels also has apartments, some of which equipped with a kitchenette.

 Roomers Munich, Autograph Collection – A modern and stylish provides a wide range of amenities, including a swimming pool, a fitness center, and a spa.
 The Asian in-house restaurant also caters to vegetarians and vegans.

 Hotel Senator München – This hotel is just minutes from the Oktoberfest and near Munich train station.
 It features contemporary rooms and underground parking.

-Another great, and often cheaper, option to finding a place to stay while in Munich for Oktoberfest is AirBnB, which has over 1000 properties listed in the city.
+Another great and an often cheaper option is to find a place to stay while in Munich for Oktoberfest is Airbnb, which has over 1000 properties listed in the city.